 A: When a lawyer says, “I’m worried about security,” they’re often just afraid of change.

 Q: How do you define success for your firm?

 A: Fundamentally, this is a business.
 This isn’t a non-profit or a social justice organization.
 We have opportunities to help the community and contribute, but business metrics apply today just like they always did.

 We run the company like a corporation.
 We are very metrics driven and our people are compensated based on commission.
 We operate using fixed fees for our clients.
 It really gives attorneys the opportunity to decide how much they want to earn - how much or how little they want to work.

 There’s no logic to associating “time in the seat” with a job well done.
 We incorporate extensive client surveying with 1:1 conversations to determine whether we’re succeeding.
-We have a team of people that handles that and the managing attorney speaks to each client once a month by telephone.
-If you want to be successful your clients need to be happy, and to find out if they’re happy, you need to ask them!
+We have a team of people that handle that and the managing attorney speaks to each client once a month by telephone.
+If you want to be successful your clients need to be happy and to find out if they’re happy, you need to ask them!

 Q: How do you balance the unpredictability of travel with the rigor and deadlines associated with legal work?

 A: We move slowly, this isn’t like a vacation.
 We’re not in a rush to do and see everything in five days.
 We spend time in each location which allows us to work full days the same as we would do if we weren’t in Singapore or Jordan.

 The other thing is, we normally switch cities on a weekend.
 That avoids disrupting the work week.
 We also research most of the places we go in advance to see if there are coworking places and check internet speed at hotels.
 We look at a calendar to make sure that we have a plan.
 We often book trips with points which requires us to book far in advance.

 If I know I have an important call, I’ll scope out a 5-star hotel and check the wifi beforehand to make sure it’s fast and reliable enough.